Quick Stats

 -

-Data Collection and Disaggregated Data: Organizations must collect and report disaggregated data to support equity analysis.
+Data Collection and Disaggregated Data: Organisations must collect and report disaggregated data to support equity analysis.
 This requirement reflects United Way's commitment to understanding differential impacts across racial and demographic groups.

 -